Moduli of stable maps with fields: Torus localization

 Consider the absolute perfect obstruction theory $\bE_{\fN^N}$ induced by $\bE_{\fN^N/\fB}$.
 That is the perfect obstruction theory which completes the equivariant commutative diagram

 to an equivariant distinguished triangle in the $T$-equivariant derived category of $\fN^N$

-Since $\fB$ is a smooth Artin stack, the complex $\bE_{\fN^N}$ is concentrated in degrees $[-1,0]$.
+Since $\fB$ is a smooth Artin stack, taking the long exact sequence in cohomology shows that the complex $\bE_{\fN^N}$ is concentrated in degrees $[-1,0]$.
 It is a perfect obstruction theory by the 5-lemma and is $T$-equivariant by construction.
 The obstruction sheaf $\Ob_{\fN^N}=h^1(\bE_{\fN^N}^{\vee})$ is the same as that constructed \'{e}tale locally in \cite[Definition 4.1]{KL}.
 The cosection $\sigma_{\fN^N/\fB}$ induced by the tautological section of the vector bundle $\pi_{\Vb(N)/Z}^*N$ is $T$-equivariant by the expression in \cref{cosectionNN}.
 So the absolute cosection $\sigma_{\fN^N}$ is $T$-equivariant.
-To apply the cosection localized torus localization result \cite[Theorem 3.5]{CKL}, we need to show that $N^\vir$ has a global equivariant resolution $[N_0\to N_1]$ by locally fee sheaves.
+To apply the cosection localized torus localization result \cite[Theorem 3.5]{CKL}, we need to show that $N^\vir$ has a global equivariant resolution $[N_0\to N_1]$ by locally free sheaves.
 Following in \cite[Proposition 5]{GWinAG}, choose some ample line bundle $L$ on $Z$ with trivial $T$-action.
 Now

 is $\pi_{\fZ}$-ample, where $\Sigma$ is union of the image of the marked points $s_i:\fZ\to\fC_{\fZ}$, and has trivial $T$-action.
 Then for $N$ sufficiently large

 is surjective and

 Fix this $N$ and let